 Dogs Anal Glands Disease

-Anal Gland Disease (also referred to as anal sac disease, anal gland impaction, anal vasculitis, anal sac abscess, impacted anal sacs, infection of the anal sac, and abscessed anal sac) is a condition can affect dogs of all ages, breeds, and genders.
+Anal Gland Disease (also referred to as anal sac disease, anal gland impaction, anal vasculitis, anal sac abscess, impacted anal sacs, infection of the anal sac, and abscessed anal sac) is a condition that can affect dogs of all ages, breeds, and genders.

 Impaction is essentially a blockage within the tubes leading from the dog's anal sac.
 When impaction occurs, the buildup of fluids causes the dog’s rear end to emit a pretty bad smell.

 Some of the most common reasons that dogs anal glands can occur are:

 Scar tissue can form if your dog has suffered from a past anal sac infection, which then makes it more likely for impaction and additional infections to occur.

 Injuries can deform the opening of a dog's anal gland duct and make it difficult for the secretions to escape.